sopra-steria-norge/trondheim-cloud-community/techtuesdaylunches/2023-10-17_AzureLandingZones_notes.md

 # Prep ALZ sesjon

+The Azure landing zone conceptual architecture represents scale and maturity decisions.
+It's based on lessons learned and feedback from customers who have adopted Azure as part of their digital estate.
+This conceptual architecture can help your organization set a direction for designing and implementing a landing zone.

 ### Nøkkelord

 1. **Cloud Computing:** Microsoft Azure Landing Zones er en tilnærming for å ta i bruk cloud computing-tjenester fra Microsoft.